Tax Preparation Checklist

 - Home office expenses

-- Total amount you contributed for the previous year
+- The total amount you contributed for the previous year

-- Total value of your retirement accounts as of Dec.
+- A total value of your retirement accounts as of Dec.
 31 of the previous year

 - Pensions, IRA, and other retirement income (Form 1099-R)